 After ±6 hours the leaves will have drained all their sap.
 Each leaf can discharge about 5ml of sap. ±700 leaves are packed around each hole.
 It is now called a stack.
 Each stack produces about 3 – 3.5 liters of sap.
 A tapper can only harvest between 6 – 8 stacks per day, depending on the weather - some days it is impossible to harvest any leaves.
 Warm winds or conditions that are too cold can cause a thin layer of skin to form over the cut portion of the leaf.
 This prevents the sap from flowing.

-After the heating process has been completed, the crystallized aloe are placed in 25 liter drums.
-Once it has completely cooled down, the crystals are then either ground into powder, or sold as whole Aloe crystals (solids).
+After the heating process has been completed, the crystallized aloe is placed in 25-liter drums.
+Once it has completely cooled down, the crystals are then either ground into powder or sold as whole Aloe crystals (solids).

-*sap - juice that come out of the leaves
+*sap - juice that comes out of the leaves

 *tapper - the person who harvests the plant